-This Jaguar XJR-15 is not currently available.
-Please contact us using the form below if you require any further information on this particular 1991 Jaguar XJR-15.
+This Jaguar XJR-15 is no longer available.
+Please contact us for any further information you may require.

 The XJR-15 proudly holds the title as the world's first all carbon fibre road car.
 Developed by Jaguar’s motorsport partner, Tom Walkinshaw Racing (TWR), with the intention of redefining the supercar.
 Beneath the Peter Stevens penned body is little more than a repurposing of Jaguar's 1988 Le Mans effort, the winning XJR-9 and with small, but profitable demand showing, TWR founded a subsidiary company, JaguarSport.